saullocastro/compmech/doc/source/index.rst

 - unstiffened cylindrical and conical shells
 - stiffened and unstiffened panels and plates
-- any general assemble of 2D plates and curved panels
+- any assembly of 2D plates and curved panels

 The implementation is based on Python and the low level routines are programmed in C and Cython.